Lordship of Transjordan

+The Lordship of Transjordan (Oultrejourdain) was one of the principal lordships of the Kingdom of Jerusalem.
+It encompassed an extensive and partly undefined region to the east of the Jordan River, and was centered on the castles of Montreal and Kerak.

 Geography and demography

-Oultrejordain extended southwards through the Negev to the Gulf of Aqaba (Ile de Graye, now Pharaoh's Island).
+Transjordan extended southwards through the Negev to the Gulf of Aqaba (Ile de Graye, now Pharaoh's Island).
 To the north and east (the ancient Gilead) there were no real borders — to the north was the Dead Sea and to the east were caravan and pilgrimage routes, part of the Muslim Hejaz.
 These areas were also under the control of the sultan of Damascus, and by custom the two opponents rarely met there, for battle or for other purposes.